statiqdev/Website/input/framework/content/shortcodes.md

 # Writing Shortcodes

+Shortcodes get passed the current [document](xref:documents-and-metadata), [execution context](xref:execution-context), any [parameters](#parameters), and any [content](#content) and returns a collection of `ShortcodeResult` objects that contains new content to add to the containing document in the place of the shortcode.
+The `ShortcodeResult` type is implicitly convertible from both a `string` and a `Stream`, so a shortcode implementation can just return whatever content object is appropriate.

 ## Bootstrapper

-You can define shortcodes through the `Bootstrapper` which contains many `AddShortcode()` overloads for specifying shortcodes by delegates and other means.
+You can define shortcodes through the [bootstrapper](xref:bootstrapper) which contains many `AddShortcode()` overloads for specifying shortcodes by delegates and other means.

 For example, if you add the following: